If your skin is broken, for instance through a cut or sore, bacteria can enter it and cause pain, redness and swelling.

 Causes and risk factors

-Erysipelas is often caused by streptococcus bacteria, while cellulitis is typically caused by staphylococcus .
-Both types of may cause either erysipelas or cellulitis, though.
+Erysipelas is often caused by streptococcus bacteria, while cellulitis is typically caused by staphylococcus bacteria.
+Both types of bacteria may cause either erysipelas or cellulitis, though.

-The risk of is particularly high if you have a weakened immune system.
-The may become weaker due to things like taking certain medications.
-These include some cancer drugs, corticosteroids and medication commonly used following organ transplants to suppress the body's immune response.
+The risk of infection is particularly high if you have a weakened immune system.
+Your immune system may become weaker due to things like taking certain medications.
+These include some cancer drugs, steroids and medication that is commonly used after organ transplants to suppress the body's immune response.

 The risk is also higher in people who are overweight or have diabetes, problems with the circulation of lymph or blood, or have venous insufficiency.
 Previous erysipelas or cellulitis is considered to be a risk factor too.